shriyatripathi/Fashion-Product-Recommender/README.md

 This project can give recommendations based on Contextual Understanding like “Suggest apparels I can wear for a wedding in Jaipur”

 Methods to find text similarity:
- ** Cosine similarity** is a measure that calculates the cosine of the angle between two vectors, providing a numerical value indicating how similar they are in direction regardless of their magnitude
+**Cosine similarity** is a measure that calculates the cosine of the angle between two vectors, providing a numerical value indicating how similar they are in direction regardless of their magnitude.

-Python Package used for Image similarity: Huggingface(https://huggingface.co/ ) **Tech Stack:**
+Python Package used for Image similarity: Huggingface (https://huggingface.co/ )

+**Tech Stack:**
   •	Python
   •	NoSQL - AstraDB